Obscur4ns/AN-PRC163/README.md

 ## Credits

-Developed for Z Squadron UKSF milsim.
+Developed for Z Squadron UKSF milsim by Z Squadron UKSF milsim.

 Built for use with: